PythonRSAS/pythonrsas.github.io/_posts/2019-10-02-8-Time-Series-Indexing.md

 <!-- > not used for now**Update**: Lorem ipsum dolor. [end of life](https://pythonclock.org/), Aliquip ad magna laborum eu ut aute ut quis in veniam in. **Python3**. -->

+The most fundamental measures of time are point in time **timestamp** and **intervals** (fixed or variable), and the difference between them **timedelta**.
+These objects provide building blocks for comprehensive timeseries data processes.

+Recall a pandas index is simply a way to label rows.
 One of the main uses of Timestamp and Period objects is indexing.
-Indexing is so vital to pandas timeseries operations that lists of Timestamp or Period objects are automatically coerced to <span class="coding">DatetimeIndex</span> and <span class="coding">PeriodIndex</span> respectively when used as index.
-Recall a pandas index is simply a way to label rows.
-Python pandas is so powerful and convenient in handling timeseries that you may want it to be your go-to tool for timeseries data, especially for financial data.
+Lists of Timestamp or Period objects are automatically coerced to <span class="coding">DatetimeIndex</span> and <span class="coding">PeriodIndex</span> respectively when used as index.
+Python pandas is powerful and convenient in handling timeseries.
+But there are also traps and tips you should be aware in order to avoid errors.

 In this post, you will learn: